bazaarvoice/api-analytics/README.md

 How to Use:
 ----------------

+2. Make sure the ROI beacon is enabled.
+This is accomplished with the help of your Bazaarvoice engineering team.
+3. Make sure that you have included the domain enabled to accept 3rd party cookies.
+This is also something the Bazaarvoice engineering team can assist with.

 1. Download the code.
 2. Make sure the ROI beacon is turned on.
 This is accomplished with the help of your Bazaarvoice engineering team.